Edmentum does have some recommendations on browsers to use with our products. Our team will be happy to advise.

 Yes, Courseware supports the latest iOS devices.

-For Courseware, we recommend you use the latest Internet Explorer.
+For Courseware, we recommend you use the following browsers:

 Students can only see communications when it is part of a threaded discussion, but otherwise, students cannot email other students.
 Students can only see responses from other students in these threads too.

 This is not a feature you can turn off, and messaging is always available for teacher to student communication.